 - Data Privacy

-The question is whether Google has made enough improvements to resolve these complaints and is now a reliable option for a business that is now paying for the tool.
+The question is whether Google has made enough improvements to resolve these complaints, making the tool a reliable option that is worth the amount Google charges for it.

 Resilience to Advanced Bots

 CAPTCHA stands for ‘Completely Automated Public Turing test to tell Computers and Humans Apart’ and the biggest issue reCAPTCHA v2 has is that it no longer can tell computers and humans apart.
-Image recognition software has advanced so much, even helped by the use of reCAPTCHA, that it is very cheap and easy to build bots and scripts to pass these challenges.
+Image recognition software has advanced so much, even helped by the use of reCAPTCHA, that it's easy and inexpensive to build bots and scripts to pass these challenges.
 In 2016, utilizing Google’s own image recognition software, an American computer science professor managed to solve Google’s image CAPTCHAs with 70 percent accuracy.
-Google’s image recognition software has also been improving year on year as, in a rather counterintuitive move, the millions of users solving reCAPTCHA challenges are training the image recognition software that can then be used to defeat these challenges.
-This led to needing to have longer and repeated challenges, negatively impacting the user experience (which is discussed below) and which still did not actually defeat the bots.
+Google’s image recognition software has also been improving year over year as, in a rather counterintuitive move, the millions of users solving reCAPTCHA challenges are training the image recognition software that can then be used to defeat these challenges.
+This led to needing to have longer and repeated challenges, negatively impacting the user experience (discussed in more detail below) and which still did not actually defeat the bots.
 In 2022, it is both easy and inexpensive for attackers to buy bots from various marketplaces that easily solve reCAPTCHAs in seconds.

 Does reCAPTCHA v3/Enterprise improve this situation?

-Google reCAPTCHA Enterprise, rather than immediately relying on the image recognition challenges, performs a risk assessment to score the risk of the user from 0 to 1, allowing web administrators to decide what the actions should be, depending on the user’s risk score.
-For users that are allocated a higher score, admins have 4 different options of what they can do:
+Google reCAPTCHA Enterprise, rather than immediately relying on the image recognition challenges, performs a risk assessment to score the risk of the user from 0 to 1, allowing web administrators to decide what the follow up actions should be, depending on the user’s risk score.
+For users that are allocated a higher score, admins have 4 different options: